 On May 30, 2015, the company completed its acquisition of certain assets of the Induc Commercial Electronics Co.
 Ltd. ("Induc"), a leading manufacturer of induction cooking equipment for the commercial foodservice industry located in Qingdao, China, for a purchase price of approximately \$10.6 million.
-An additional deferred payment of approximately \$1.5 million is also due to the seller on the second anniversary of the acquisition.
+An additional deferred payment of approximately \$1.4 million is also due to the seller on the second anniversary of the acquisition.
 An additional payment is also due upon the achievement of certain financial targets.
-During the second quarter of 2016, the company finalized the working capital provision provided for by the purchase agreement resulting in an additional payment to the seller of \$0.2 million.
+The purchase price is subject to adjustment based upon a working capital provision provided by the purchase agreement.
+The company expects to finalize this in the first quarter of 2016.